HipsterBrown/xs-dev/README.md

 The Moddable SDK and associated dev board tooling is incredibly empowering for embedded JS hardware development, however the set up process can be tedious to follow when getting started.
 This project aims to streamline the install and environment configuration requirements across platforms in just a few commands.

+**This project is a work in progress and should be considered pre-1.0.**

 **Feature support:**

 - [X] [Moddable SDK install & setup](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/Moddable%20SDK%20-%20Getting%20Started.md)